1) Overview of USPS and UPS Carrier in eCommerce Shipping

 - Priority Mail: This service delivers packages within 1- 3 business days and offers a flat rate for any package below 70lbs.

-- Retail Ground: An economically effective delivery option, specifically designed for the oversized package.
+- Retail Ground: An economically effective delivery option specifically designed for oversized packages.
 However, this option is not time-sensitive.

 - Priority Mail Express: This is the fastest delivery option offered by USPS.
 The packages are delivered overnight.

 While making comparisons and arriving at an informed decision, it is essential to consider the strengths and weaknesses of each company.
 Following are the pros and cons of UPS.